Demosthenes-Eth/public-domain-token/README.md

 	2. Otherwise, the contract checks that `userRequestedAmount > 0` and does not exceed `(currentSupply * mintFactor) / 100`.
 	3. If `currentSupply < minSupply`, a shortfall is automatically added to meet `minSupply`.
 	4. Finally, tokens are minted to `to`.

+**Important Note:**  Because token balances are calculated to 18 decimal places, you must pad the amount of tokens you intend to mint with 18 zeroes.
+For example, to mint 500 PDoT, you would enter `500000000000000000000` (ie 500 * 10**18) as the `userRequestedAmount` parameter when calling the function.
+The same is also true for transferring and burning tokens.

 **Key Points:**
 - Only an authorized, non-expired issuer can call mint.